arangodb/docs/3.8/http/transaction-stream-transaction.md

 transactions, for example from transactions that are abandoned by client applications due to programming errors or that were left over because client connections were interrupted.

+A given transaction needs to be used **serially**.
+No concurrent requests using the same transaction ID may be issues.
+The server can make some effort to serialize certain operations, however this will degrade the servers performance and may lead to sporadic errors with code '28' i.e. "locked".